letsencrypt/acme-spec/draft-barnes-acme.md

 An ACME request carries a JSON dictionary that provides the details of the client's request to the server.
-In order to avoid attacks that might arise from sending a request object to an improper URI, each request object MUST have a "resource" field that indicates what type of resource the request is addressed to, as defined in the below table:
+In order to avoid attacks that might arise from sending a request object to a resource of the wrong type, each request object MUST have a "resource" field that indicates what type of resource the request is addressed to, as defined in the below table:

 | Resource type        | "resource" value |
 |:---------------------|:-----------------|